myrsloik/DotKill/README.md

 dotkill.DotKillT(clip clip[, int order=0, int offset=0, int dupthresh=64, int tratio=3, bint show=False])

 A full spatioi-temporal dotcrawl and rainbow remover.
-It only workes on NTSC content with rainbows added after 3:2 pulldown.
+It only works on NTSC content with rainbows added after 3:2 pulldown.
 This is true most of the time for anime.

 May produce extreme artifacting if dupthresh is set too high.